 Term.
-This Order, and specifically the more restrictive obligations it imposes based on the State's December 3, 2020 Regional Stay-at-Home Order, will remain in effect until 12:01 a.m. on January 4, 2021, unless this Order is revised before then based on the conditions at that time.
-Given the current state of the pandemic, a version of this Order will remain in place after January 4, 2021, based on then-present conditions.
+This Order, and specifically the more restrictive obligations it imposes based on the State's December 3, 2020 Regional Stay at Home Order, will remain in effect until the Bay Area Region is no longer subject to the State's Regional Stay at Home Order and the Health Officer has also had an adequate opportunity to evaluate whether reopening is supported by other factors including ICU availability and other hospital capacity in the County and COVID-19 hospitalization and case rates.
+To evaluate the impact of any traveling and gatherings that occurred during the December 2020 and 2021 New Year's holidays, the Health Officer will not have available the information necessary to make this determination for several weeks after the holiday season ends, so the resumption of re-opening will not occur until after that evaluation is complete.
+Given the current state of the pandemic, a version of this Order will remain in place after it is revised to begin allowing reopening and the resumption of some activities.
 The Order may be extended, rescinded, superseded, or amended in writing by the Health Officer depending on local conditions and health indicators and as may otherwise be required by the State.
 The Health Officer will continue to carefully monitor the evolving situation and will periodically revise this Order to loosen - or, if need be, tighten - restrictions as conditions warrant, to help further the safer economic recovery and resumption of activities.
+This Order's duration was first extended on December 17, 2020, as required by the State.